Con Market Da Nang: Food, Shopping & Visitor Guide

 Condiments and sauces

 • Nam O Fish Sauce (Nước Mắm Nam Ô): Locally made with anchovies and salt, this fish sauce is a staple in Central Vietnamese cuisine, known for its deep flavor and aromatic profile.
+Nam O fish sauce also comes from one of Da Nang’s old coastal communities.
+If you want to learn more about this lesser-known seaside area, see our Nam O Beach in Da Nang guide.

 • Fermented Shrimp Paste & Anchovy Sauce (Mắm Nêm, Mắm Ruốc): These strong-flavored condiments are essential in regional dishes but may be an acquired taste for visitors.
 Prices range from 30,000 to 70,000 VND per jar.
 Ask local vendors for guidance to choose the right type.